 How Sea Launch works: Look mom, no hands!

-The Sea Launch system emerged as a two-vessel flotilla, including an assembly and command ship, which would carry the rocket to the launch area around the Equator and the launch platform itself.
+The Sea Launch system emerged as a two-vessel flotilla, including an assembly and command ship, which would carry the rocket to the launch area near the Equator and the launch platform itself.

 The Zenit rocket would blast off, and, in most missions, would head East along the Equator.
 With mission accomplished, both vessels would then return to the home port of Long Beach, California, for servicing and preparation for the next launch.

-Unlike most Russian orbital launches controlled from a military center in Krasnoznamensk, Sea Launch missions would be monitored from the civilian Mission Control Center in Korolev, run by TsNIIMash research institute.
+Unlike most Russian orbital launches controlled which are controlled from a military center in Krasnoznamensk, Sea Launch missions would be monitored from the civilian Mission Control Center in Korolev, run by the TsNIIMash research institute.
 The center is world-known for its critical role in the Mir space station and International Space Station programs.

-The creation of the Sea Launch complex would be plagued with endless technical, political and financial problems, not unlike those experienced by many global innovative economic and technological initiatives attempted at the end of the Cold War.
+The creation of the Sea Launch complex was to be plagued with endless technical, political and financial problems, not unlike those experienced by many international economic and technological initiatives attempted at the end of the Cold War.

 Soon after the development of Sea Launch had taken off, its main investors discovered that the projected cost of the whole enterprise had been grossly underestimated.
 (At the end of the 1990s, the price tag of the Sea Launch project was estimated at $950 million.)
-In the effort to control the cost, Boeing tried to consolidate power within the Sea Launch company, which met resistance of Russian and Ukrainian partners.
-High cost of the project also prompted Russia to seek loans of the World Bank, which after some wrangling did respond positively in 1997, providing around $100 million.
+In an effort to control costs, Boeing tried to consolidate its power within the Sea Launch company, which met resistance from its Russian and Ukrainian partners.
+The high cost of the project also prompted Russia to seek loans from the World Bank, which after some wrangling did respond positively in 1997, providing around $100 millions.

 To complicate matters further, the work on Sea Launch coincided with the merger of Boeing and McDonnell Douglas in 1996.
 In the wake of this consolidation, Boeing found itself responsible for America's workhorse rockets in the Delta family.
 As a result, Boeing would essentially compete against itself, when it worked to win new customers for Sea Launch.

-In the meantime, inside former USSR, the rocket industry had to overcome enormous bureaucratic hurdles and military secrecy, in order to obtain needed government authorizations and export licenses to ship sensitive rocket technology overseas.
+In the meantime, inside the former USSR, the rocket industry had to overcome enormous bureaucratic hurdles and military secrecy in order to obtain needed government authorizations and export licenses to ship sensitive rocket technology overseas.
 (164)

 Until the very completion of the project in 1999, RKK Energia struggled to arrange the use of military-controlled ground tracking stations on the Russian territory, on which Mission Control in Korolev had to rely upon in monitoring orbital mission of the Block DM upper stage.